Out-of-Network Billing: What You Need to Know

 Educate Patients:

-Patients often lack an understanding of insurance intricacies, and terms like “out of network” can confuse them.
-Take the time to educate your patients about insurance terminology, including what it means to be out of network and how it affects their out-of-pocket costs.
+Patients often lack an understanding of insurance intricacies, and terms like “out-of-network” can confuse them.
+Take the time to educate your patients about insurance terminology, including what it means to be out-of-network and how it affects their out-of-pocket costs.

 Written Communication: